falkaer/the-guide/m3_types/s1_floats.md

 ## Additional Reading - Highly Recommended
 Every floating point operation incurs some form of error.
 But if you used specialized floating point operations such as the [fused multiply-add][1], which can be found [in Rust as well][2], you can get a single rounding error instead of two rounding errors.
+The fused multiply-add may be slower in some cases (it is on my machine) and faster in others.
+Depending on your use case you might also not see any difference in error.
 If you are summing a large list of numbers you can use algorithms for compensating for the accumulated error, such as [Kahan Summation][3].
 You can also keep a [running estimate of the error][4].

 ### 🧬 Computer Graphics